StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 ![Data flow](../../.gitbook/assets/stackpack-kubernetes.svg)

+The Kubernetes integration collects topology data in an OpenShift cluster as well as metrics and events.

 * Data is retrieved by the deployed [StackState Agents](../../setup/agent/kubernetes.md#stackstate-agent-types) and then pushed to StackState via the Agent StackPack and the Kubernetes StackPack.
 * In StackState:
   * [Topology data](kubernetes.md#topology) is translated into components and relations.